ibm-cloud-docs/power-iaas/provisioning-nim-server.md

 {:deprecated: .deprecated}
 {:external: target="_blank" .external}

-# Troubleshooting AIX-related issues
-{: #troubleshoot-iaas-aix}

-Learn how to troubleshoot {{site.data.keyword.powerSysShort}} AIX-related issues.
-{: shortdesc}

-This page is still under construction!
-{: important}

-## What can I do if my AIX virtual machine (VM) does not initially boot?
-{: #troubleshoot-hung-aix}
-{: troubleshoot}

-{: tsSymptoms}
-The AIX boot disk that you are using to provision an AIX VM is not successfully booting.
-As a result, the console displays a blank screen without standard debugging options.

-{: tsCauses}
-The AIX boot disk might be corrupted.
+# Setting up a NIM server

-{: tsResolve}
+{: #provisioning-nim}

-If the AIX VM does not boot, you must provision an additional AIX VM and use it as a Network Installation Management (NIM) server.
-Without a NIM server, you cannot debug the boot issue and must reimage your disk.
+You can provision an AIX virtual machine (VM) and use it as a Network Installation Management (NIM) server for troubleshooting purposes or for downloading fixes and updates.

 1. Determine the hostname and IP address of the system by using the following two commands, `hostname` and `ifconfig -a`.